A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Numerical Results

 \FigLargeGrids

-In the case of the correlation function $\langle Z_{\rm tot}^2\rangle$, we also observe that low bond dimension estimates rescaled with a fidelity-dependent factor are correlated with the exact value.
-However, there is an important difference: the rescaling in this case requires a different factor that is not simply the MPS fidelity $F_{\rm MPS}$, as shown in \Cref{fig:z1_vs_z2}.
-Note that, unlike the magnetization, $\Z{2}$ has non-zero thermal average, and therefore there is a non-zero contribution from the discarded part of the wave function.
-Nonetheless, such a rescaling factor exists, and it accelerates the convergence of the MPS estimate to $\Z{2}_{\rm exact}$.
-Let us define:
+The case of the correlation function $\langle Z_{\rm tot}^2\rangle$ is more complex.
+Ordered states can contribute an $\mathcal{O}(1)$ value to $\langle Z^2_{\rm tot}\rangle$.
+Given the large transverse field in our setup ($h = 2$), some of the ordered states are characterized by finite energy density and volume-law entanglement, and contribute significantly to $\langle Z^2_{\rm tot}\rangle$.
+Consequently, the discarded states $\ket{\psi_\perp}$ may have a non-vanishing contribution, $\langle \psi_\perp|Z^2_{\rm tot}|\psi_\perp\rangle \neq 0$.
+Nonetheless, we observe that low bond dimension estimates rescaled with a fidelity-dependent factor correlate with the exact value.
+However, there is an important difference compared to \Cref{eq:Z_tot_via_F}: the rescaling in this case requires a different factor that is not simply the MPS fidelity $F_{\rm MPS}$, as shown in \Cref{fig:z1_vs_z2},

 where the exponent $\gamma(n,\,\chi)$ is a function depending only on the system size, $n = L_x\times L_y$, and the bond dimension, $\chi$.
-Note that in the limit $\chi \to \infty$, the MPS fidelity necessarily converges to unity, $F_{\rm MPS}\to1$.
+Note that, in the limit $\chi \to \infty$, the MPS fidelity necessarily converges to unity, $F_{\rm MPS}\to1$.
 Therefore, $\Z{2}_\gamma$ is also expected to converge to the exact value $\Z{2}_{\rm exact}$ for a sufficiently large bond dimension.\\

-To determine $\gamma(n,\,\chi)$, we performed exact simulations for up to $6\times8$ grids (enabled by exploiting spatial and point-group symmetries induced by the boundary conditions) to determine the optimal $\gamma^*$ that minimizes the maximum absolute error among $s = 20$ Trotter steps between $\Z{2}_{\gamma^*}$ and $\Z{2}_{\rm exact}$.
-As shown in \Cref{fig:gamma_scaling}, there is a clear correlation between the optimal $\gamma^*$ and the rescaled bond dimension, as shown in \Cref{tab:gamma_scaling}.
+To determine the scaling parameter $\gamma(n,\,\chi)$, we performed exact simulations on grids up to $36$ qubits.
+We also performed exact simulations for grids up to $6\times8$, leveraging the spatial and point-group symmetries induced by the boundary conditions, to serve as a control test.
+The optimal $\gamma^*$ is identified by minimizing the maximum absolute error among $s = 20$ Trotter steps between $\Z{2}_{\gamma^*}$ and $\Z{2}_{\rm exact}$.
+As shown in \Cref{fig:gamma_scaling}, there is a clear correlation between the optimal $\gamma^*$ and the rescaled bond dimension.
+The fitting parameters are reported in \Cref{tab:gamma_scaling}.
+It is important to observe that this correlation is independent of whether a one-to-one mapping or site grouping is used.
+While the optimal scaling exponent could in principle assume arbitrary form, the empirical distribution of the unconstrained exponent \mbox{$\tilde\gamma = \log( \Z{2}_{\rm ex} / \Z{2}_{\rm MPS} ) / \log F_{\rm MPS}$}, defined as the exponent that reduces the rescaling error to zero for each individual system size and Trotter step is highly concentrated around the linear ansatz $\gamma^*$ (see \Cref{fig:optimal_gamma} of the Supplemental Material).